-- Revitalization of existing assets at a lower cost
+- Revitalize existing assets at a lower cost

-- Increased bandwidth and signal fidelity for better velocity models and more reliable images
+- Increase bandwidth and signal fidelity for better velocity models and more reliable images

-- Resolution of specific imaging challenges using modern advanced processing and imaging algorithms
+- Resolve specific imaging challenges using modern processing and imaging algorithms

 Advantages of Broadband Reprocessing for both Legacy and GeoStreamer Data